HiAS7/The-Sauce-Book-Online/_classes/Bard.md

 ##### MANTLE OF INSPIRATION
-When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.\
+When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.<br/>
 As a bonus action, you can expend one use of your Bardic Inspiration to grant yourself a wondrous appear- ance.
 When you do so, choose a number of creatures you can see and that can see you within 60 feet of you, up to a number equal to your Charisma modifier (minimum of one).
 Each of them gains 5 temporary hit points.
-When a creature gains these temporary hit points, it can immediately use its reaction to move up to its speed, without provoking opportunity attacks.\
+When a creature gains these temporary hit points, it can immediately use its reaction to move up to its speed, without provoking opportunity attacks.<br/>
 The number of temporary hit points inoreases when you reach certain levels in this class, increasing to 8 at 5th level, 11 at 10th level, and 14 at 15th level.

 ##### ENTHRALLING PERFORMANCE
-Starting at 3rd level, you can charge your performance with seductive, fey magic.\
+Starting at 3rd level, you can charge your performance with seductive, fey magic.<br/>
 If you perform for at least 1 minute, you can attempt to inspire wonder in your audience by singing, reciting a poem, or dancing.
 At the end of the performance,